Join InCommon

 …and other qualifying non-Carnegie classified organizations in the United States

 Not-for-profit regional research and education networking organizations with primary offices in the United States that are not housed within an otherwise eligible educational institution may join this program by paying an annual fee of $2,000.
 No further discounts are applicable to this fee.
 In all cases, participation in this program is solely to allow the organization to acquire certificates for staff within that organization and for servers and services operated directly by the organization.
 Participation explicitly excludes the ability for the organization to issue certificates to affiliated organizations and individuals or to resell the service to members of the organization.
-This fee also applies to any non-Carnegie classified organizations that qualify for participation (i.e., organizations in the United States who currently have a .edu domain).
 All participating organizations must still join InCommon as is required for all participants in this program.

 Principles in establishing the annual fees